fbpx

 Choose Eco-Friendly Wrapping Paper

-Forego commercial wrapping paper which sacrifices our already endangered woodlands.
+Forego commercial wrapping paper, which sacrifices our already endangered woodlands.
 This year, consider using newspapers or magazines instead.
 For fashionistas, get creative and wrap gifts in the colorful New York Times Style Section.
 For investors, use the Wall Street Journal Stock Report.
 Or pick up a roll of recycled brown paper at a local shop and add a decorative touch with snippets of fresh ferns, holly berries, or candy canes.

 Shop Local